ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Experiments

 \subsection{Unsupervised 3D Object Segmentation}

-Qualitative results on the YCB video dataset are depicted in \Cref{fig:seg}.
-Quantitative segmentation results are additionally summarised in \Cref{table:segmentation_metrics}.
+Quantitative results for the CLEVR dataset and the MultiShapeNet dataset are shown in \Cref{table:segmentation_clevr}.
+We first observe that \obpose~achieves better foreground segmentation performance (ARI-FG) compared to ObSuRF, which indicates that \obpose~can perform better scene inference by conditioning on the location and the orientation.
+The lower full ARI score is caused by the fact that \obpose~learns to include shadows caused by the existence of the objects in each object slot, whereas object shadows are labelled as background in the ground-truth masks.
+Quantitative segmentation results on the YCB dataset are additionally summarised in \Cref{table:segmentation_metrics}.

-Taking these in turn, we first observe that the ObSuRF baseline fails to segment the scenes properly using the default setting for 3D data from the open-sourced code.
+Here we only report ObSuRF results without using the overlap loss as we first observe that the ObSuRF baseline fails to segment the scenes properly using the default setting for 3D data from the open-sourced code.
 This might be attributed to the weight of a overlap loss used in ObSuRF, to discourage the objects from overlapping.
-In \citet{stelzner2021decomposing} the same failure mode is reported and thus a warm-up of the weight is carefully chosen for training.
-In \obpose, we instead use the $\textit{softmax}$ function in \Cref{eq:apex_norm}.
-This provides an inductive bias without hyper-parameters, alleviating the computationally expensive hyper-parameter searching process.
+In \citet{stelzner2021decomposing} the same failure mode is reported.
+In \obpose, we instead account for the overlap using a hyper-parameter-free function ($\textit{softmax}$) in \Cref{eq:apex_norm}.
+This alleviates the computationally expensive hyper-parameter searching process.
 Interestingly, using the full 6D pose including the orientation and the location of the objects does not strongly affect the segmentation performance compared to using only the object positions as a way to condition the encoding.
 This suggests that for object segmentation tasks, the object location itself already provides a strong inductive bias for successful decomposition.
 Similar results are observed elsewhere in the literature \citep{kipf2021conditional}, where simple ground-truth position information for objects is used in the first video frame, allowing the model to perform scene segmentation of 2D video data in a weakly supervised fashion.
 In our approach, we explicitly leverage the 3D reconstruction of the objects whose shape is estimated by the proposed voxelised shape approximation approach.
-This allows the model to infer the canonical poses of objects in a computationally efficient way without using any ground-truth labels. \obpose~also achieves lower variation on metrics for both datasets, suggesting more stable training compared to the original IC-SBP.
+This allows the model to infer the locations and the orientations of objects in a computationally efficient way without using any ground-truth labels. \obpose~also achieves lower variation on metrics for both datasets, suggesting more stable training compared to the original IC-SBP.